 Sony Memory Card Speed Tests

-You can find the Best Memory Card For The Sony A6000 Here.
+- Best Memory Cards For The Sony A6000

-You can find the Best Memory Card for The Sony A6300 Here.
+- Best Memory Cards for The Sony A6300

 Memory cards can be tricky for Sony cameras because of the restrictions the Video Codec has.
 As a quick summary, most cards work great for this camera as long as they are SDXC cards.
 Meaning they need to be 64GB or larger.
-Firmware update now allows the A7rII and A7sII to shoot XAVC with SDHC memory cards.
-Firmware could come soon to the A6000 and A6300 as well.
+There have been some firmware changes that allow for 4k compatibility with SDHC card, so check your camera and make sure it’s updated.

 Check the links above, but otherwise here is a short list of cards that have been consistently giving people good results.